It’s quite cloudy in the healthcare sector, technologically speaking.

 Cloud Computing in Healthcare

-By way of example, Khan explains, a patient might come in complaining of a cough, chest pains and a headache.
-The doctor would then use his or her knowledge to diagnose what's wrong and record all the pertinent details.
+For example, a patient might come in complaining of a cough, chest pains and a headache.
+The doctor would then use their knowledge to diagnose what’s wrong and record all the pertinent details.
 Even so, only the primary diagnosis — maybe a secondary or tertiary one — would show up on the patient's chart.
-That's where cloud-based data analysis comes in handy, extracting information that would otherwise remain hidden.
+That’s where cloud-based data analysis comes in handy, extracting information that would otherwise remain hidden.

 While cloud skeptics remain, many citing privacy concerns in light of the ultra-sensitive information they’re reluctant to share with an outside vendor, the cloud's many advantages and potential advantages are hard to ignore — hence the escalating adoption rate.

-As in lots of other industries, the days of internal IT staffs at hospitals and other healthcare institutions are waning as operations migrate to cloud-based software and servers.
-Proponents of the shift (and there are many) say that means several things, including lower costs and the ability to speed up analysis of important care components, such as clinical notes — all of which, ideally, lead to better care.
+As in lots of other industries, the days of internal IT staff at hospitals and other healthcare institutions are waning as operations migrate to cloud-based software and servers.
+Proponents of the shift say that means several things, including lower costs and the ability to speed up analysis of important care components, such as clinical notes — all of which, ideally, lead to better care.

 “If you’ve got an application that’s growing exponentially like EHRs (Electronic Health Records) tend to do, if you want to increase the scale and increase your capacity… it’s a lot easier to do in a cloud-based environment," Bob Krohn, partner and healthcare practice lead at global research and advisory firm ISG, told Healthcare Dive.